sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-08](./assets/vmware-08.png)

-Type in the name of the VM and select the downloaded image.
+Enter a name for the VM and select the downloaded image.
 Then click `Next` to proceed.

 ![vmware-09](./assets/vmware-09.png)